LukasME/assignment-gis/README.md

 ## My project

 **Application description**: Tweewieler application aims to help encourage cyclists to go and explore their surroundings.
 User is able to enter his or her location with a click on a map.
-This action triggers search for bicycle routes near his or her location.
+This action triggers search of bicycle routes near his or her location.
 Further functionality includes:
 <dl>
   <dt>Search all things bicycle related</dt>
   <dd>